Top

 Sri Lanka is still quite a new destination on the digital nomad map so the coworking infrastructure is still in a development phase.
 As of 2025, the island offers only a few proper coworking spaces in the south (e.g. Weligama, Ahangama) and east (Arugam Bay), as well as in Colombo.
 There are also some cafes and restaurants which offer coworking rooms or tables.

 However, the infrastructure is still significantly weaker than in other digital nomad destinations like Bali or Chiang Mai.
-While Bali offers a wider variety of coworking spaces with luxurious amenities and community-building events, Sri Lanka provides a more laid-back and wilder vibe, ideal for those who want a quieter setting.
-This will most probably change in the next few years as Sri Lanka becomes more and more popular amongst digital nomads.
+While Bali offers a wider variety of coworking spaces with luxurious amenities and community-building events, Sri Lanka provides a more laid-back vibe and a simpler infrastructure.

-- Facilities: proper coworking spaces usually offer basic office furniture, reliable internet, and a professional atmosphere.
-Some, like Outpost in Weligama or Nets in Ahangama, even provide community events and networking opportunities.
+• Facilities: proper coworking spaces usually offer basic office furniture, reliable internet, AC, and some call booths.
+Some, like Outpost in Weligama or Nets in Ahangama, provide from time to time community events and networking opportunities.

-☀️ If you are planning to live in Ahangama check out this article about coworking spaces in this area.
+☀️ Tip: If you are planning to live in Ahangama, check out my article about coworking spaces in Ahangama.
 During our stay in Sri Lanka, I visited many of them and collected some useful information for digital nomads.

 Sri Lanka operates on Indian Standard Time (IST), which is CET+4:30 or GMT+5:30 during winter time in Europe and CET+3:30 or GMT+4:30 in the summer time.
 If you are a digital nomad working European business hours in the CET time zone, this means there is a time difference of +4.5 hours in winter time and +3.5 hours in the summertime (Sri Lanka has no time change).
-This is a very easy-to-manage time difference since it doesn’t require you to start working very early (like in Mexico or Brazil) or very late (like in Indonesia) and is a big advantage of doing to Sri Lanka as a digital nomad.
-You can check the exact time difference each month here: https://www.worldtimebuddy.com/
+This is a very easy-to-manage time difference since it doesn’t require you to start working very early (like in Mexico or Brazil) or very late (like in Indonesia) and is a big advantage for digital nomads in Sri Lanka.

 Advantages